-In this study we will learn the truth about the judgment.
+In our last lesson, we studied Daniel's amazing prophecy of the pre-advent judgment that began in 1844.
+In this study, we will learn the truth about the judgment itself.
 The truth of a final judgment is deeply rooted in the Bible.
 It is mentioned scores of times.
 Psalmists, prophets and apostles all bear consistent testimony to it.
 Jesus also made many pointed references to the judgment.
 It marks the climax of some of His greatest parables, and is the focal point of much of His teaching.

 The Bible writers had a unique perspective on the judgment.
 They did not treat it as bad news, but as good news!
 They did not view it as something outside the redemptive process, but as part of that process.
 They saw the judgment as proof that God is a moral God, and that the universe has a moral base.
-They saw it as proof that history is not an aimless and undirected process.
+They saw it as evidence that history is not an aimless and undirected process.
 To the Bible writers, history was going somewhere.
 Therefore, they welcomed the judgment with eagerness and hope, because it promised the ultimate exposure and condemnation of evil, and the ultimate vindication and triumph of righteousness and truth.